Treatise on Law

 Treatise on Law is Thomas Aquinas' major work of legal philosophy.
 It forms questions 90–108 of the Prima Secundæ ("First [Part] of the Second [Part]") of the Summa Theologiæ, Aquinas' masterwork of Scholastic philosophical theology.
-Along with Aristotelianism, it forms the basis for the legal theory of Catholic canon law.
+Along with Aristotelianism, it forms the basis not only for the legal theory of Catholic canon law, but provides a model for natural law theories generally.

 Aquinas' notion of law

 Aquinas defines a law as "an ordinance of reason for the common good, made by him who has care of the community, and promulgated."

 Law is an ordinance of reason because it must be reasonable or based in reason and not merely in the will of the legislator.
 It is for the common good because the end or telos of law is the good of the community it binds, and not merely the good of the lawmaker or a special interest group.
 It is made by the proper authority who has "care of the community", and not arbitrarily imposed by outsiders.
 It is promulgated so that the law can be known.